 Often throughout the adoption process, attention may be focused on establishing a relationship and communication between adoptive parents and birth parents, and planning for what that communication will look like after the adoption placement.
 But another important part of the process is considering what to expect during the birth and delivery at the hospital.
 Planning for what the hospital experience will look like for both the birth parents and adoptive parents can help make the experience a positive and meaningful part of the adoption process.
-In the adoption arena this is often referred to as a “birth plan.”
+In the adoption arena this is often referred to as an “adoption birth plan.”

 Planning for the Hospital as a Birth Parent

 The hospital experience can include some mixed emotions for the birth parents.
 There may be a great deal of happiness and excitement about the baby’s birth, an increased feeling of connection to the adoptive parents, and the bittersweet feeling of envisioning your child’s future.
 It has been said that no greater gift can be bestowed than the gift of adoption.
 However, there also may be a bit of awkwardness when determining exactly who will be present at the hospital and when, coupled with anxiety and/or sadness due to the significant decision being made.
-Creating a birth plan for the hospital prior to delivery can help manage some of the uncomfortable emotions and situations that may arise throughout the process.
+Creating an adoption birth plan for the hospital prior to delivery can help manage some of the uncomfortable emotions and situations that may arise throughout the process.
 Consider what your preferences are for the following:

 - Who do you want to be at the hospital with you?
 Are you considering inviting your family to meet your baby, and have you discussed with them the level of involvement you would like from them at the hospital?
 Consider setting boundaries and guidelines about what topics you feel comfortable discussing with them while at the hospital, and what kind of interactions you are comfortable with (taking pictures with the baby, having them meet the adoptive parents, etc.)